crossplane/crossplane/docs/stacks-guide-aws.md

 ```

 When all resources have the `Ready` condition in `True` state, the provisioning
 is completed.
-You can now move to the next section, or keep reading below for
+You can now move on to the next section, or keep reading below for
 more details about the managed resources that we created.

 ### Behind the scenes